Palliative Care vs. Hospice Care

 - There is no evidence that further treatment would be effective.

-3. Hospice eligibility requires that two physicians certify that the patient has less than six months to live if the disease follows its usual course.
+3. Eligibility requires that two physicians certify that the patient has less than six months to live if the disease follows its usual course.
 Palliative care is begun at the discretion of the physician and patient at any time, at any stage of illness, terminal or not.

 4. Interdisciplinary teams deliver both hospice and palliative care.
 They address physical, emotional and spiritual pain, including such common worries as loss of independence, the well-being of the family and feeling like a burden.